renuo/applications-setup-guide/ruby_on_rails/rspec.md

 end
 ```

-you should know exactly why you are adding each one of them, why is necessary
+You should know exactly why you are adding each one of them, why is necessary

 ## Configuration

+* Add `config.generators { |g| g.test_framework :rspec }` to your `environments/development.rb`
 * Install rspec via `rails generate rspec:install`
 * delete the `test` folder
 * At the top of the `spec/spec_helper`

 ```ruby